phac-nml/locidex/README.md

 novel allele detection enabled (https://github.com/B-UMMI/chewBBACA/issues/168).
 Locidex does not have the full features for a gene-by-gene software package like [Chewbbaca](https://github.com/B-UMMI/chewBBACA) but can be used to acheive similar results while being a more generic tool kit for blast searches such as [abricate](https://github.com/tseemann/abricate)

-**Search**

-The search module is meant to use locidex formated datbase directories Input Data Formats: GenBank, Fasta (of individual loci sequences)
-- DNA and protein blast searches
-- Md5 hashing of alleles
-- Storage of results for post processing in json format

-**Report**

-Produce loci hash profiles in multiple formats (json, tsv, parquet)
-- Filter results based on user criteria
-- Multi-copy loci handling

-Optional: (Not required for MVP)
-Produce concatenates fasta sequences based on allele profiles

-**Merge**

-- Accepts list of files on command line or file of files and reads and concatenates the files into an allele profile in TSV format
-- reads gz and uncompressed inputs

-**Format**

-- Takes common formats of gene-by-gene databases and formats them for use with locidex build module

-**Build**

-Builds locidex db folder structure
-- Creates database configuration file
-- Creates loci metadata file
-- Construct blast databases (nucleotide and/or protein)

 ## Installation